-The petitioners represent that Atles Value is a white man, who has long lived and been naturalized in the Cheetaw, felter of Indiano, and that his FORT TOWSON, CHOCTAW NATION, treaty with the Concrews at Dancing Rubbit creek, ober, 1970, it was prepared that supplemental articles I certify that, at the late treaty made between John H. Eaton and John Coffee, commissioners on the part of the United States, and the Mengoes Chiefs, and of the Choctaw nation, concluded at Dancing Rabbit creek, September 28, 1830, I called on John H. Eston, and stated that, for services rendered in instructing the Choctaw women to weave, spin, &c., I was desirous that the wife of Allen Yates should be separately provided for; that I was aware that the family was provided for, yet, for the reasons above stated, I wished her separately provided for; and it was at my request, at the conclusion of the treaty, that the alteration was made, giving to Allen Yates and wife each two sections of land.
+FORT TOWSON, CHOCTAW NATION, December 1, 1835.

+I certify, that at the late treaty made between John H. Eaton and John Coffee, commissioners on the part of the United States, and the Mengoe Chiefs, and of the Choctaw Nation, concluded at Dancing Rabbit creek, September 28, 1830, I called on John H. Eaton, and stated that for services rendered in instructing the Choctaw women to weave, spin, &c.
+I was desirous that the wife of Allen Yates should be separately provided for: that I was aware that the family was provided for, yet for the reasons above stated, I wished her separately provided for; and it was at my request, at the conclusion of the treaty, that the alteration was made, giving to Allen Yates and wife each two sections of land.